embraceitmobile/animated_tree_view/README.md

 # Multi Level List View

-A flutter pacakge for creating a mult-level list view
+A flutter package for creating a multi-level list view

 ## Getting Started